Schema Markup for AI Search

 }

-</script> BreadcrumbList helps AI crawlers understand your site hierarchy and topical relationships between pages.
-It tells AI platforms where a page sits within your site structure, which helps with topical authority assessment.
+</script> BreadcrumbList helps crawlers understand your site hierarchy and the topical relationships between pages.
+It tells a platform where a page sits within your structure, which supports topical authority assessment.

 BreadcrumbList best practices